LOADING ...

 We played our and pop tunes

-The released the album
+The Beatles the album

-Sergeant Pepper's Hearts Club Band
+Sergeant Lonely Hearts Club Band

 I the stand-up Bass for a Fender Jazz Master

-The kinda liked our electric sound
+The owner kinda liked our electric

 It was a no-brainer, we thought we surprise him

-Now boys didn't always take surprises well
+Now these boys didn't always take surprises

-on the College campus we made
+Back on the campus we made

-and 'borrowed' some outrageous Sgt, style costumes
+and some outrageous Sgt, Pepper style costumes

 electric circus band